Fire & Smoke Damage Restoration

 - Emergency Board-up

-Fire & Smoke Damage Facts
+Fire & Smoke Damage Restoration Frequently Asked Questions

-The three elements necessary for combustion are:
+What are the three elements necessary for combustion?

 What influences smoke’s behavior?

 1. Combustion temperatures 2.
 Air pressure changes 3.
 Magnetism 4.
 Ionization 5.
 Impingement